Armed Forces General Staff (Portugal)

-The Armed Forces General Staff (Estado-Maior-General das Forças Armadas), or EMGFA, is the supreme military body of Portugal.
+The Armed Forces General Staff (Note: Estado-Maior-General das Forças Armadas) (EMGFA), is the supreme military body of Portugal.
 It is responsible for the planning, command and control of the Portuguese Armed Forces.

-EMGFA is headed by the Chief of the General Staff of the Armed Forces (Chefe do Estado-Maior-General das Forças Armadas) or CEMGFA, the highest rank of general in the Portuguese Armed Forces.
+EMGFA is headed by the Chief of the General Staff of the Armed Forces (Note: Chefe do Estado-Maior-General das Forças Armadas) (CEMGFA), the highest rank of general in the Portuguese Armed Forces.

 History

 In 1950, as part of the Portuguese military reforms related with the lessons learned following World War II, the start of the Cold War and the foundation of NATO, the roles of minister of National Defence and of Chief of the Armed Forces General Staff (CEMGFA) were created.
 The creation of these roles was a major step in the planned integration of the several military service branches and so the establishment of the Armed Forces of Portugal as a single organization.
 The CEMGFA assumed most of the responsibilities until then assigned to the military heads of the Navy and of the Army, the then existing service branches, as the Air Force would only be created in 1952.

 At the same time and as a forerunner of a future General Staff, the Secretariat-General of National Defence (Secretariado-Geral da Defesa Nacional) or SGDN was established.
 The SGDN was the central planning organization of the Defence, being headed by the CEMGFA.

 In 1969, it was decreed that SGDN should be remodelled in order to be transformed into the Armed Forces General Staff (EMGFA), as the organization for the joint administration of the Armed Forces.
 However, transformation of the SGDN into the EMGFA occurred only in 1974.